 This depends on what you mean by a horse feeder.
-Horse hay feeders range from a hay net or hay rack to bale rings or slow feeders.
+Horse hay feeders range from a hay net or hay rack to slow feeders.

 When discussing hay nets, 4 ½’-5’ should be the range for how high to place a hay net.
 You don’t want the net too high or too low.
 If the hay net is too low, there is always the risk of your horse getting its leg caught in the hay net.
 This is where it can become extremely dangerous for your horse, hence the raised hay net.